seng438-winter-2023/seng438-a5-fbcharles747/seng438-a5-team_number.md

 # Introduction

 In this lab our group will be analyzing the results of various integration test datasets using reliability assessment tools like C-SFRAT, SRTAT, and an manual-RDC excel spreadsheet.
 Using these tools we were able to measure failure rate, mean-time-to-failure (MTTF), and the general reliability of the SUT.
+The first part of this report states our findings in Reliability growth testing which was conducted using SRTAT on Failure Set 3.
+The second part of the report will discuss our findings from the Reliability Demonstration Chart (RDC) which we conducted using the provided excel sheet.

 #